 Pressure Plate Analysis - What the Podiatrist doesn’t tell you.

-I've been using a pressure plate in my clinic for more than 6 years.
-It's a really helpful tool that shows my clients where the pressure is on their feet while they stand and walk.
-What is it and how can it help you improve your ability to move, stabilise, and reduce discomfort?
-This article explains what a pressure plate is, how it works to measure things, and why it can be useful for you.
+I am the only therapist in Canberra to use a pressure plate, and I’ve been incorporating this advanced tool in my clinic for over 6 years.
+It’s a highly effective device that shows my clients exactly where pressure is being applied on their feet while they stand and walk.
+But what is a pressure plate, how does it work, and how can it help you move better, improve stability, and reduce discomfort?
+This article will explain what a pressure plate is, how it works to measure foot mechanics, and why it can be such a valuable tool for your overall health and movement.

 Pressure Plate Analysis